necx512/GIUDA/TGS_on_behalf_of_someone.md

 5. **Programming Style**
    - **Personal Preference**: Some malware creators may simply prefer Pascal or have more experience with it compared to C#.
 The choice of language can reflect their personal experience and skill set.

-Overall, the choice of programming language for creating malware depends on the specific needs of the attack, the creator’s expertise, and strategies for evading security measures.
-While C# is a powerful and modern language, Pascal can offer advantages in particular contexts and less common scenarios.

 ### Request a TGS (or better a TGT!) on behalf of another logged user: